The made up Cardi B-Nicki Minaj feud feeds into an insidious form of sexism

 A glimmer of hope

-Karen Civil, a top hip-hop digital marketing strategist, said that while social media plays a huge role in creating a toxic environment for women, it's also powering up a female renaissance in hip-hop.
+Karen Civil, an author and entrepreneur who works in the hip-hop industry, said that while social media plays a huge role in creating a toxic environment for women, it's also powering up a female renaissance in hip-hop.

 "Now, there is a way for you to go directly to finding an artist.
 Before, we had to wait for XXL or The Source Magazine or MTV or BET to premiere a video.
 I go to (an artist's) Soundcloud, you know, I find these talents on social media and that's a wonderful thing," Civil said.